danylaksono/geomorpher/README.md

 # geo-morpher

-Imperative GeoJSON morphing utilities for animating between regular geography and cartograms, now packaged as a native JavaScript library with first-class Leaflet helpers.
+Imperative GeoJSON morphing utilities for animating between regular geography and cartograms, packaged as a native JavaScript library with first-class Leaflet helpers.

 ## Installation